redhat-cip/spinalstack-doc/docs/source/deploy/introduction.rst

 The deployment of Spinal Stack is done by 3 steps:

-- bootstrap
+- bootstrap: manage lifecycle of servers (harward + OS + packages)
-- configuration
+- configuration: configure all services to make Spinal Stack working
-- validation
+- sanity: ensure Spinal Stack is deployed and working as expected

 Requirements